kduborenko/workshop/README.md

   * --update-parallelism num - number of service tasks that the scheduler updates simultaneously
   * --update-delay s/m/h/ - time delay between updates to a service task or sets of tasks

+# Docker Compose

+* Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a Compose file to    configure your application's services.
+Then, using a single command, you create and start all the services from your configuration.
+ The Compose file is a YAML file defining services, networks and volumes.
+The default path for a Compose file is ./docker-compose.yml.

 # Logging